 - Finally, as beta cell insulin production decreases even more you develop full type 2 diabetes.

 TYPE 1 DIABETES

 Gestational diabetes is a form of type 2 diabetes, usually temporary, that first appears during pregnancy.
 It usually develops during the third trimester of pregnancy.
-After delivery, blood sugar (glucose) levels generally return to normal, although some women develop type 2 diabetes within 15 years.
+After delivery, blood sugar (glucose) levels generally return to normal, although women who had gestational diabetes are at higher risk of developing type 2 diabetes over time.

 Because glucose crosses the placenta, a pregnant woman with diabetes can pass high levels of blood glucose to the fetus.
 This can cause excessive fetal weight gain, which can cause complications during delivery as well as increased risk of breathing problems.

 Children born to women who have gestational diabetes have an increased risk of developing obesity and type 2 diabetes.
 In addition to endangering the fetus, gestational diabetes is also associated with serious health risks for the mother, such as preeclampsia, a condition that involves high blood pressure during pregnancy.

 - MODY (maturity onset diabetes of the young) -- diabetes caused by inheritance of a single gene defect, most commonly a transcription factor or enzyme involved in regulating insulin production.
 The disease resembles type 2 diabetes, but people are younger, weigh less, and have a strong family history of diabetes at a young age.
 (Also known as monogenic diabetes syndromes.)

 - Familial partial lipodystrophy -- inheritance of a defect of development of fat tissue.
 People with this kind of diabetes have muscular legs and glutes, but significant abdominal and truncal obesity.
 Many have fatty liver and high cholesterol levels.
 Similar to type 2 diabetes, but often diagnosed at a younger age.